-INCS, intranasal corticosteroids; LSM, least squares mean; NC, nasal congestion/obstruction; Q2W, once every 2 weeks; SCS, systemic corticosteroid; UPSIT, University of Pennsylvania Smell Identification Test.
+INCS, intranasal corticosteroid; LSM, least squares mean; Q2W, once every 2 weeks; SCS, systemic corticosteroid; UPSIT, University of Pennsylvania

 DUPIXENT is a dual inhibitor of

-Work with your patients to decide how to administer DUPIXENT: either administer at home or administer in the office.1See Dosing and Administration
+Work with your patients to decide how to administer DUPIXENT: either administer at home or administer in the office.1See Dosage and Administration

 inject DUPIXENT after

 training in subcutaneous